-An interactive Matlab interface for manual dermoscopic image analysis
+A new interface for manual segmentation of dermoscopic images

-Pedro Ferreira1 meb09015@fe.up.pt Teresa Mendonça2 tmendo@fc.up.pt Paula Rocha1 mprocha@fe.up.pt Jorge Rozeira3 jrozeira@netcabo.pt

-Abstract
+P.M.
+Ferreira, T. Mendonça, P. Rocha

+Faculdade de Engenharia, Faculdade de Ciências, Universidade do Porto, Portugal

+J. Rozeira

+Hospital Pedro Hispano, Matosinhos, Portugal
-Dermoscopy is a non-invasive diagnostic technique for the in vivo observation of pigmented skin lesions.
-In the last few years, several computeraided diagnosis systems of digital dermoscopic images have been introduced in order to assist the clinical evaluation of dermatologists.
-These systems must be tested and validated through a ground-truth database of manually segmented images.

-Therefore, in this paper, we present a graphical user interface for computer-aided manual segmentation of dermoscopic images.
-This tool allows building up a reliable ground truth database of manually segmented images.
-Besides the manual segmentation of the lesion, this tool also allows performing the segmentation of other specific regions of interest, which are essential for the development of newly computer-aided diagnosis systems.
+Dermoscopy (dermatoscopy, skin surface microscopy) is a non-invasive diagnostic technique for the in vivo observation of pigmented skin lesions, allowing a better visualization of the surface and subsurface structures.
+In the last few years, several computer-aided diagnosis systems of digital dermoscopic images have been introduced, since the interpretation of dermoscopic images is time consuming and subjective (even for trained dermatologists), and also to reduce the learning-curve of non-expert dermatologists.
+The validation of these algorithms requires a ground-truth database of manually segmented images.
+Therefore, this situation calls up for the development of new tools that can support the manual segmentation, making this task easier and faster to the dermatologists.
+In this paper, we present a graphical user interface for computer-aided manual segmentation of dermoscopic images that can easily be adapted to other medical images.
+This tools allows building up a reliable ground truth database of manually segmented images.
+Besides the manual segmentation of the lesion, this tool allows performing the segmentation of other specific regions of interest, which are essential for the development of newly computer-aided diagnosis systems.

-1 Introduction
+1 INTRODUCTION

-Dermoscopy (dermatoscopy, skin surface microscopy) is a non-invasive technique for the observation of pigmented skin lesions, allowing a better visualization of the surface and subsurface structures, and the recognition of morphologic structures not visible by the naked eye [1].
+Currently, dermoscopy, also known to as dermatoscopy, epiluminescence microscopy, or skin surface microscopy, is clinically the most relevant in vivo imaging technique for melanoma diagnosis.
+Dermoscopy is a non-invasive technique for the observation of pigmented skin lesions, allowing a better visualization of the surface and subsurface structures, and the recognition of morphologic structures not visible by the naked eye (Argenziano 2000).

 The dermoscopic diagnosis of pigmented skin lesions is currently performed by trained dermatologists based on a set on pattern analysis criteria such as the ABCD rule or the seven point check list.
-Both approaches involve a visual analysis of the skin lesion in which the lesions are evaluated according to several properties, such as the asymmetry, the border irregularity, the color, the diameter, and the presence of atypical vascular pattern or irregular diffuse pigmentation [1, 3].
+Both approaches involve a visual analysis of the skin lesion in which the lesions are evaluated according to several properties, such as the asymmetry, the border irregularity, the color, the diameter, and the presence of atypical vascular pattern or irregular diffuse pigmentation (Argenziano 1998).